tkych/cl-date-time-parser/README.md

  * RFC850 (RFC1036),
  * ISO8601 (1988, 2000, 2004, except for without year), W3CDTF (subset of ISO 8601)
  * RFC3339.

- * `parse-date-time` can liberally parse the above formats with a little broken.
+In addition, `parse-date-time` can liberally parse the above formats with a little broken.

 Examples